Nouns

 Verbs

 When a verb acts as a noun, it represents an archetypal object that has or will be involved in the happening of that verb action.
-Like "-ed" in English but also there are many concrete terms that English has to refer to these entities already.
-These are direct objects, patients and themes that would be logical to use in a sentence where you use that verb.
+Like the suffix "-ed" in English but also there are many concrete terms that English has to refer to these entities already.
+There are four ways that verbs can be expressed as nouns.

 Modifiers